aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 *Last updated: May 2026*

-*By Amine Raji, PhD, CISSP — AI/LLM security specialist with 15+ years securing critical systems in banking, defense, aerospace, and automotive.*
+*By Amine Raji, PhD, CISSP.
+I've spent 15+ years securing critical systems in banking, defense, aerospace, and automotive.
+Lately I focus on AI and LLM security.*

-> The 2026 reality: most enterprises have AI agents in production.
-Very few had a comprehensive security review before deployment.
-This guide is for the gap between those two numbers.
+> Most enterprises have AI agents in production.
+Very few run a proper security review before deployment.
+This guide fills that gap.

 ---

 ## TL;DR

-If you are deciding whether your AI project is safe to ship to production, this article gives you:
+If you're deciding whether your AI project is safe to ship, this article covers:

-- **The 5 frameworks that actually matter** in 2026 (MAESTRO, STRIDE-AI, NIST AI RMF, MITRE ATLAS, ISO 42001) and when to use each
+- **The 5 frameworks that actually matter** in 2026 (MAESTRO, STRIDE-AI, NIST AI RMF, MITRE ATLAS, ISO 42001)
-- **A 7-phase methodology** for assessing AI projects before production — adapted from Microsoft's red team practice, CSA's MAESTRO framework, and what works in production
+- **A 7-phase methodology** adapted from Microsoft's red team practice and CSA's MAESTRO framework
-- **What deliverables look like** at the end of a real AI threat modeling exercise — the artifacts, not the theory
+- **What deliverables look like** at the end of a real AI threat modeling exercise
-- **How the Big Four consultancies (Deloitte, KPMG, EY, PwC) actually run these engagements** — their differentiators, costs, and what they produce
+- **How the Big Four consultancies actually run these engagements**
-- **A complete pre-production checklist** mapping OWASP LLM Top 10 + OWASP Agentic Top 10 controls to team ownership
+- **A complete pre-production checklist** mapped to OWASP LLM Top 10 and Agentic Top 10

 Read time: 35 minutes.
-If you only have 5: jump to [the methodology](#part-3-a-7-phase-methodology-for-ai-threat-modeling-in-production) and [the checklist](#part-7-the-pre-production-checklist).
+If you only have 5, jump to the [methodology](#part-3-a-7-phase-methodology-for-ai-threat-modeling-in-production) and [checklist](#part-7-the-pre-production-checklist).

 ---

 ## Part 1: Why AI threat modeling is different (and why most teams get it wrong)

 Traditional threat modeling was built for deterministic systems.
-You map data flows, identify trust boundaries, enumerate threats against components with stable behavior, and design controls that hold under known inputs.
-STRIDE works because a SQL query injection either succeeds or fails the same way every time.
+You map data flows, identify trust boundaries, and design controls that hold under known inputs.
+STRIDE works because a SQL injection either succeeds or fails the same way every time.

 AI systems break this model in five specific ways:

-**1. Probabilistic outputs replace deterministic logic.** An LLM that refuses a harmful prompt today may accept the same prompt tomorrow with a different temperature setting or system message.
-Microsoft's AI Red Team, after testing 100+ generative AI products, explicitly notes that the non-deterministic nature of AI models means coverage requires automation and statistical evaluation — manual testing cannot scale to the variation space.
+**1. Probabilistic outputs replace deterministic logic.** An LLM that refuses a harmful prompt today may accept the same prompt tomorrow with a different temperature or system message.
+Microsoft's AI Red Team found that the non-deterministic nature of AI models means manual testing cannot scale.
+You need automation and statistical evaluation to cover the variation space.

-**2. The attack surface includes the training data.** Data poisoning, model inversion, membership inference — none of these have analogs in traditional software security.
-They target the *learning* process, not the *execution*.
+**2. The attack surface includes the training data.** Data poisoning, model inversion, membership inference.
+None of these have analogs in traditional software security.
+They target the learning process, not the execution.

-**3. Agents take actions, not just produce output.** When an AI system can call tools, query APIs, modify files, send emails, and chain operations, it becomes a new class of insider threat.
-The high-severity incidents in production consistently involve agentic systems — not standalone models — because agents can take irreversible actions on behalf of users.
+**3. Agents take actions, not just produce output.** When an AI system can call tools, query APIs, modify files, and send emails, it becomes a new class of insider threat.
+High-severity incidents in production involve agentic systems, not standalone models, because agents can take irreversible actions on behalf of users.

 **4. Prompt injection is the SQL injection of LLM systems — and there is no equivalent fix.** Parameterized queries solved SQL injection at the parsing layer.
 Prompt injection cannot be solved at the parsing layer because the model has no parser separating instructions from data.
-The 2026 OWASP LLM Top 10 still ranks prompt injection as #1, and the production incident data confirms why.
+The 2026 OWASP LLM Top 10 still ranks prompt injection as #1, and production incident data confirms why.

 **5. Supply chain extends beyond code.** A traditional supply chain audit covers source code, dependencies, and build artifacts.
-An AI supply chain covers all of that *plus* training datasets, model weights, fine-tuning corpora, embedding stores, MCP servers, agent skill marketplaces, and prompt template libraries.
+An AI supply chain adds training datasets, model weights, fine-tuning corpora, embedding stores, MCP servers, agent skill marketplaces, and prompt template libraries.
 A single poisoned dataset cascades into every downstream model trained on it.

 ### The consequence: traditional methodologies are necessary but insufficient

-This is why every credible 2026 AI security framework — Google's SAIF, Microsoft's AI Risk Assessment, NIST AI RMF, CSA's MAESTRO — explicitly states the same thing: existing security practice is the *foundation*, but AI introduces threats that require a new analytical layer on top.
+Every credible 2026 AI security framework, from Google's SAIF to Microsoft's AI Risk Assessment, from NIST AI RMF to CSA's MAESTRO, makes the same point: existing security practice is the foundation, but AI introduces threats that require a new analytical layer on top.

-Multiple 2025–2026 industry surveys converge on the same finding: the vast majority of organizations deploying AI lack a dedicated security strategy, and very few have completed a full security review before going live.
+Multiple 2025-2026 industry surveys converge on the same finding: most organizations deploying AI lack a dedicated security strategy, and very few complete a full security review before going live.
 The gap between perceived risk and applied controls is the largest in enterprise security right now.

 ---